diefenbach/django-lfs/docs/user/howtos/how_to_shipping_method.rst

 .. _shipping_methods_howto:

 ==============================
-How to manage shipping methods
+How To Manage Shipping Methods
 ==============================

 In this how-to you will learn how to add/edit shipping methods and how to